vdavid/number-learning-app/docs/style-guide.md

       "allowlist/denylist" over "whitelist/blacklist".
     - **Be mindful of user expertise**: Avoid jargon.
 Link to definitions and explain concepts when necessary.
     - **Avoid latinisms**: For example, use "for example" instead of "e.g.".
     - **Avoid abbreviations**: Very common acronyms like "URL" are okay.
-Also, use "docs" rather than "documentation".
+    - **Some casual terms are okay**: Use "docs", not "documentation".
+Use "dev" for developer and "gen" for generation where appropriate and understandable.
 - Punctuation, capitalization, numbers
     - **Use sentence case in titles**: Regardless whether visible on the UI or dev only.
     - **Use sentence case in labels**: Applies to buttons, labels, and similar.
 But omit periods on short microcopy.